 o Tools – Production Control Boards or Hr x Hr / SQDC Board Reviews / Standard Work

-o Tool – A3 Problem Solving / Follow Up
+o Tools – A3 Problem Solving / Follow Up

 - Engagement: Displaying leadership principles that create an environment of trust and respect.

-- Clarity: Employees are more prone to embracing change if they are kept informed, considered and understand what the objective is.
-Especially if you answer the question “what’s in it for me?”
+- Clarity: Employees are more prone to embracing change if they are kept informed, their opinions considered, and understand what the objective is.
+Especially, if you answer the question “What’s in it for me?”

 o Tool – All hands-on meetings / Strategic Planning